 All Financial Aid Satisfactory Academic Progress notifications will be sent in two ways: a letter will be sent to the student at the home address and an e-mail notification will be sent to his/her LMU e-mail address.
 These notifications will be sent no later than four weeks after the end of the academic term reviewed.

 To regain eligibility, you must graduate and advance to a new academic level.

 To regain eligibility, take courses at your own expense in a subsequent term or terms and meet the standards according to the cumulative credit hours completion ratio outlined above under the heading Quantitative.
-Once you have taken the courses and earned passing grades, you will need to notify the Office of Financial Aid to complete a clearance form.
+Once you have taken the courses and earned passing grades, you will need to notify the Office of Financial Aid.

 To regain eligibility, complete courses at your own expense and raise your cumulative GPA to the acceptable standard.
 Once you have completed the course and raised you GPA, you will need to notify the Office of Financial Aid to evaluate the coursework taken to see if financial aid can be awarded.